mui/material-ui/docs/data/base/components/slider/slider.md

 ## Introduction

-The `SliderUnstyled` component lets users make selections from a range of values along a horizontal or vertical bar.
+The Unstyled Slider component lets users make selections from a range of values along a horizontal or vertical bar.

 Sliders are ideal for interface controls that benefit from a visual representation of adjustable content, such as volume or brightness settings, or for applying image filters such as gradients or saturation.